 Universal, inclusive, accessible, design-for-all – are they all the same?
 Some would argue there are some differences, but the goals are very much the same – inclusion of everyone.
 Different disciplines, different practitioners, and different countries tend to favour one over the others.
 Academics find this problematic as it makes it difficult to build an international body of research on a topic where terminology can vary so much.
 Regulations and codes have not helped the cause: Web accessibility standards, Adaptable Housing standard, Access to Premises Standard, and then there is “universal access” which tends to relate to the built environment.
 Not having an agreed language or terms is discussed in the Journal of Universal Access in the Information Society.

 The article has a long title: Universal design, inclusive design, accessible design, design for all: different concepts—one goal?
 On the concept of accessibility—historical, methodological and philosophical aspects.
 This is a very useful paper to get a grasp of how we have come to this position and where we need to go.
-You will need institutional access for a free read, or it can be purchased.
+You will need institutional access for a free read, or you can download from ResearchGate.

 I wrote an article for Inner Sydney Voice Magazine in 2014 that gave an overview of universal design, what it means, and some of the myths that are often applied to it.
-The article may be of interest to people who are not clear on the concepts underpinning universal design and inclusive practice.
+The article will interest those who are not clear on the concepts underpinning universal design and inclusive practice.
 In a nutshell, it is about creating inclusion for everyone, everywhere.
 The title is, Universal Design: Creating inclusion for everyone.

 The article discusses the differences between accessible, adaptable and universal design, housing and the public domain.
 Sustainability and healthy built environments are also discussed.
-The article is still relevant as progress towards inclusive environments is still evolving.
+The article remains relevant as progress towards inclusive environments is still evolving.